rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

     install.packages("fs")
     install.packages("units")

-**5.2.3** If you are not installing packages "globally" for all users as describe above in 4.2.1 - then repeat package installation while logged in as user=MOTUS_USER.
+**4.4**  If you are not installing packages "globally" for all users as described above in 4.0 - repeat package installations using R console while logged in as user=MOTUS_USER.

-**5.2.4  TROUBLESHOOTING Failed Package installs.**
+**4.5  TROUBLESHOOTING Failed Package installs.**

 **Note:** R may cleanly install or may report something like "The binary package is available but source versions are later".

 You can try installing with **install.packages("*thepkgname*", type="source")** to cause a recompile with RTools or  **install.packages("*thepkgname*", type="binary")**  Compiling from source would probably be best to get the latest fixes etc.

+RTools is a separate program that must be installed.
+See https://cran.r-project.org/bin/windows/Rtools/

 **Note:** Occasionally a package install may also hang with "package xxxx not found" displayed in the Console.
 So far that has been cleared by typing directly in the R-Studio Console like: